- Get Informed Get Informed

 Due to its current Schedule I status, research on cannabis in the U.S. is a regulatory catch-22.
 A medical school or private company that wants to conduct research on cannabis in 2020 would have to contact the FDA and the DEA to obtain permission.
 Each would reply in their own time; the FDA is required to respond in 30 days, while the DEA can take up to a year.
 Even if both agencies approved the request, the researchers would have to obtain the biomass intended for research from the only federally approved source: the National Institute on Drug Abuse.
 NIDA has a pattern of refusing to supply FDA- and DEA-approved studies with the plant material required to conduct the study, thereby keeping the study from happening.
 This cycle continues to suppress research that would allow skeptical lawmakers to see the necessity of descheduling cannabis.

-The Office of Medical Cannabis Control that we propose to create would strip approval functions from the FDA and DEA and end NIDA’s monopoly on the supply of cannabis for research.
+The Office of Medical Cannabis and Cannabinoid Control that we propose to create would strip approval functions from the FDA and DEA and end NIDA’s monopoly on the supply of cannabis for research.
 Cannabis research authority would be centralized under the OMCC, which in turn would establish at least one federally funded medical cannabis research and development center, establish a federal system of laboratory standards, and create a program for certifying research on medical cannabis.

 It is time to transfer regulatory authority for cannabis to a new agency that will prioritize conducting research, producing a wide range of cannabis products for medical use, and ensuring nationwide access to cannabis-based and cannabis-containing medicines.
 While passage of the MORE Act would do much to help medical cannabis patients, more must be done for the millions of Americans struggling with debilitating illness and chronic pain.
 This new federal agency would create a centralized regulatory authority, which would result in a consistent and predictable regulatory environment nationwide.